gfigueroa/canvas-lms-visualizations-web-app/README.md

-# Canvas LMS Class Visualizations
+# Canvas LMS Class Visualizations Web App

+This should be run in conjunction with the (API)[https://github.com/ISS-Analytics/canvas-lms-visualizations-api].

 Feel free to clone the repo.